Higher-order heat equation and the Gelfand-Dickey hierarchy

 \section{Rank-one bispectral operators}

 Suppose that $\cL$ is a monic differential operator that belongs to a rank-one commutative ring of differential operators.
 Using the notations in \seref{se6}, we know that there exists $W\in\Gr$ such that $\cL\in \cA_W$.
-Up to a factor depending only on $z$, the Baker function $\Psi_W(x,z)$ is the unique common eigenfunction for all operators in $\cA_W$ satsifying \eqref{6.2}.
+Up to a factor depending only on $z$, the Baker function $\Psi_W(x,z)$ is the unique common eigenfunction for all operators in $\cA_W$ satisfying \eqref{6.2}.
 In view of the work of Duistermaat and Gr\"unbaum \cite{DG}, Wilson \cite{Wilson} proposed to call the ring $\cA_W$ {\em bispectral} if $\Psi_W(x,z)$ is also an eigenfunction of a differential operator $B(z,\pd_z)$ acting on the variable $z$, i.e.

 for some nonconstant function $\theta(x)$, and he classified all rank-one bispectral rings which are parametrized by the adelic Grassmannian $\Grad$.
-From his result, it follows easily that the sub-Grassmannian $\Gr_0$ parametrizes the operators in rank-one bispectral rings with coefficients that vanish at $\infty$.
+From his result and \leref{le8.3}, it follows easily that the sub-Grassmannian $\Gr_0$ parametrizes the operators in rank-one bispectral rings with coefficients vanishing at $\infty$.

 \begin{Proposition} For an $N$-th order operator $\cL=\pd_x^N+u_{N-2}(x)\pd_x^{N-2}+\cdots+u_0(x)$ the following conditions are equivalent. \begin{enumerate}[\rm(i)] \item $\cL$ belongs to a rank-one bispectral commutative ring and $\lim_{x\to\infty}u_{j}(x)=0$ for $j\in\{0,\dots,N-2\}$. \item There exists $W\in\Gr_0^{(N)}$ such that $\cL=\cK_{z^N}$. \end{enumerate} \end{Proposition}